chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

       $ dpkg -i /tmp/chef-server-core-<version>.deb

-   After a few minutes, the Chef server will be installed.
+   After a few minutes, the Chef Server will be installed.

 #.
 Create the ``/etc/opscode/`` directory, and then copy the entire contents of the ``/etc/opscode`` directory from the primary backend server, including all certificates and the chef-server.rb file.

 #. .. tag install_chef_server_reconfigure

    ..
-This topic is hooked in globally to install topics for Chef server applications.
+This topic is hooked in globally to install topics for Chef Server applications.

-   Reconfigure the Chef server and the Chef management console (standalone and frontend group members
+   Reconfigure the Chef Server and the Chef management console (standalone and frontend group members
      of a High Availabilty installation):

    .. code-block:: bash